 2018 TLX New Car Test Drive

-Crash-testing by the National Highway Traffic Safety Administration brought a five-star overall rating.
+The TLX earns five stars in crash tests by the National Highway Traffic Safety Administration.
 In one of the tests performed by the Insurance Institute for Highway Safety, for small-overlap frontal impact, the TLX ranked only Marginal.
 Other IIHS tests yielded Good scores (the highest rating).
 When fitted with optional safety features, the TLX was rated Superior for frontal-crash prevention.

 Fuel-efficiency is good on the highway, with a big drop in the city.
 The four-cylinder TLX is EPA-rated at 24/35 mpg City/Highway, or 28 mpg Combined.
 The front-drive V6 model is EPA-rated at 21/34 mpg City/Highway, or 25 mpg Combined.
 SH-AWD sinks the Highway figure to 31 mpg.

 The 2018 Acura TLX 2.4L ($33,000) includes 2.4-liter engine, rearview camera, moonroof, power seats, keyless start, Bluetooth, seven-speaker audio with satellite radio, and hill start assist.
 The Technology Package ($3700) adds navigation, AcuraLink infotainment, perforated leather upholstery, and a premium 10-speaker Acura/ELS Studio audio system.
 (All prices are MSRP and do not include $995 destination charge.)

 TLX 3.5L ($36,200) gets the V6 engine and 18-inch wheels and is available with the Technology Package ($39,900) or Advance Package ($43,750) that adds adaptive cruise control, automatic emergency braking, front/rear parking sensors, and heated/ventilated front seats.

 Other optional safety features include forward collision warning, lane-keeping assist, and blind-spot monitoring.